 - Steroids help reduce swelling.

-- Blood and urine tests can help healthcare providers learn more about your bacterial pneumonia.
+- Blood tests can help healthcare providers learn more about your bacterial pneumonia.

 - Breathing treatments help open your airways so you can breathe easier.
 A machine is used to change liquid medicine into a mist.
 You will breathe the mist into your lungs through tubing and a mouthpiece.
 Inhaled mist medicines act quickly on your airways and lungs to relieve your symptoms.